 Peru travel blog by Mark Berman -

 I have visited Arequipa three times now, in 2009, 2012 and 2019.
-Arequipa is reminiscent in some ways to Cusco.
-One of the highlights
+Arequipa is reminiscent in some ways of Cusco and is known as the white city because

 Get Used to the Altitude

-churches, monasteries and convents in the city.
-I visited a few including Iglesia Santa Marta, Santa Rosa, Santa Teresa, San Francisco and Santo
+There are 16 churches, monasteries and convents in the city.
+I've seen a few including Iglesia Santa Marta, Santa Rosa, Santa Teresa, San Francisco and Santo Domingo.

 San Lazaro Neighbourhood

-I walked up the hill away from the center to an area known
+Up the hill away from the center is the neighborhood known

 as San Lazaro.
 It's a neighbourhood with narrow streets and walkways, streetlamps and houses with arched wooden doors and windows with flower pots hanging outside.